notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Morris25dataDrivenTrumpCvr.md

 [00:19:18] **G. Elliott Morris:** Let's talk about some of the different theories of the case for how Democrats could or should win in 2024, or at least how they could try to increase their odds of winning.
 You know, one of these is "popularism," which is a term that was coined by our mutual friend David Shor.
 What's your take on popularism?

-[00:19:39] **Michael Podhorzer:** So, popularism is the idea that Democrats should focus on their most popular policies and downplay their less popular ones.
+[00:19:39] **Michael Podhorzer:** So, ==popularism is the idea that Democrats should focus on their most popular policies and downplay their less popular ones==.
 And, you know, on its face, it seems like a very sensible idea.
 You know, why wouldn't you want to talk about the things that people like and not talk about the things that people don't like?

 [00:20:00] But I think that there are a few problems with it.
 One is that it's very hard to know what's popular and what's not.
 You know, you can poll these things, but polls are not always reliable.
-And public opinion is often very fluid and contradictory.
+And public opinion is often very fluid and contradictory. ^3qtn

 [00:20:19] Another problem is that it can lead to a very cautious and defensive style of politics.
-You know, if you're always worried about saying the wrong thing, you're never going to say anything bold or inspiring.
+You know, if you're always worried about saying the wrong thing, you're never going to say anything bold or inspiring. ^cnbi

 [00:20:34] And then I think the third problem is that it ignores the fact that politics is not just about policy, it's also about values and identity.
-And so, you know, you can have the most popular policies in the world, but if people don't feel like you're on their side, they're not going to vote for you.
+And so, you know, you can have the most popular policies in the world, but if people don't feel like you're on their side, they're not going to vote for you. ^2h63

 [00:20:55] And so, you know, my view is that popularism is a useful corrective to a certain kind of left-wing politics that is completely indifferent to public opinion.
 But I don't think it's a silver bullet.
-And I think that Democrats need to have a more holistic approach to politics that combines popular policies with a strong and clear and compelling message about their values and their vision for the country.
+And I think that Democrats need to have a more holistic approach to politics that combines popular policies with a strong and clear and compelling message about their values and their vision for the country. ^jxkb

 [00:21:28] **G. Elliott Morris:** So what would that message be?
 What is the vision that you think Democrats should be offering?